sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="blockUser"></a>
 # **blockUser**
-> SendBirdUser blockUser(userId, apiToken, blockUserData)
+> SendBirdUser blockUser(apiToken, userId, blockUserData)

 Block a user